Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: EXPERIMENTS AND RESULTS

-Figure \ref{fig:jaes_spec_long} shows the spectrograms\footnote{The spectrograms use boxcar chirp-aligned windows, i.e. the window and hop sizes are equal to the chirp length (1336 samples); the frequency axis ranges from 0.04 to 17 kHz in log-scale.} of the outputs of some models using the chirp-train signal (and used for the evaluation of the modulation loss).
+Fig. \ref{fig:jaes_spec_long} shows the spectrograms of the outputs of some models using the chirp-train signal (and used for the evaluation of the modulation metric).
 They illustrate the potential models one can obtain through adversarial training, and they also highlight the limits of our modulation metric.
 This metric is not directly sensitive to the modulation shape, as shown in Fig. \ref{fig:jaes_spec_long_01} and \ref{fig:jaes_spec_long_11} achieving a low modulation error despite the unusual shape of the resulting modulation.
 The metric is sensitive to the duration for which the modulation is sustained.
 While this may appear desirable, it can result in favoring long-duration, unexpected modulation patterns (Fig. \ref{fig:jaes_spec_long_04}) over preferable but non-persisting shapes (Fig. \ref{fig:jaes_spec_long_05}).
 Lastly, as can be expected, this metric does not evaluate audio quality or spectral accuracy, and thus a number of undesirable effects are observed such as static attenuations at certain frequencies (as in Fig. \ref{fig:jaes_spec_long_09} and \ref{fig:jaes_spec_long_12}), artefacts (Fig. \ref{fig:jaes_spec_long_10} and \ref{fig:jaes_spec_long_12}), and poor high-frequency processing globally.
 Consequently, continuing training using a spectral loss should improve modeling quality.